Merimbula - Tura Beach

 Is the Merimbula - Tura Beach area keeping up with housing demand?

 With the population expected to increase by 1,765 people by 2041, around 883 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Merimbula - Tura Beach's approval levels have been slightly above the yearly average of 62, showing modest growth in recent years.
+Looking at development activity over the past five years, Merimbula - Tura Beach's approval levels have been consistent with the yearly average of 50, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth?